How to Use the help Command in Linux

 #help -m cd

-If you compare the output of this command with the output of the previous command, you can easily spot the differences between both outputs.
-Without the -m option, the help command displayed information in a simple text format, but when we used the -m option, the help command displayed information in sections.
+If you compare the above command's output with the previous command's output, you can easily spot the differences between both outputs.
+Without the -m option, the help command displayed information in a simple text format, but when used with the -m option, it showed information in sections.
 The man command organizes information in sections.

 #help -d cd